NerLOR/multisocket/README.md

 # Lua Multisocket
 A library written in C to provide simple IPv4/TCP and IPv6/TCP sockets in Lua.
+The library uses [OpenSSL](https://www.openssl.org/) to encrypt connections.
 UDP is currently not supported.

 ## Compatibility
-The library is designed to be used with **Lua 5.3**, but it could also work with older and newer versions.
+The library is designed to be used in **Lua 5.3**, but it could also work with older and newer versions.

 #### Features: